Edgecumbe Flood Action

 Due to the nature of class actions, the first stage of the proceedings can take between twelve months to three years or more from its commencement.

-Unless a settlement is reached, the first stage will only resolve the representative’s claims and the common issues of the proceedings, with group member claims to be resolved individually at a second stage of the proceedings.
+Unless a settlement is reached, the first stage will only resolve the representative’s claims and the common issues of the proceedings, with class member claims to be resolved individually at a second stage of the proceedings.

 What are the benefits of a class action?